top of page

 Since no one in Anna Foster’s family has spoken to her great-aunt, Claire, in decades, it’s a shock when Anna inherits Claire’s seaside cottage in Maine.
 The timing is fortuitous: Anna has just lost her job.
 She flees to the village of Banbury, intending to spend a few weeks clearing out the cottage before returning to her familiar anonymity in Boston.
 Instead, those plans take a sharp pivot when she discovers a brutal letter that her grandmother wrote to Claire over 60 years ago.

-Anna becomes entrenched in uncovering the multi-layered truth about Claire’s estrangement from the family, a truth which has poignant and profound parallels to her own life.
-Meanwhile, Anna’s burgeoning relationship with a local artist, Seth, causes her stay in Banbury to shift from temporary to indefinite.
-Together, Anna and Seth work to find the identity of Claire’s mysterious lover from long ago.
-As Anna grows closer to Seth, she begins to accept her vulnerability and her new insights into her family.
+Anna becomes consumed with uncovering the multi-layered truth about Claire’s estrangement from the family, a truth which has parallels to Anna's own life.
+Meanwhile, Anna’s burgeoning relationship with a local artist, Seth, causes her stay in Banbury to shift from temporary to indefinite, until a disagreement threatens to dismantle everything they've built together.

 bottom of page